-Michael Sealy begins his fourth season as the head coach of the UCLA women's volleyball team in 2013.
-Sealy has a three-year record of 75-23 for a .765 winning percentage and guided the Bruins to a National Championship in 2011.
+Michael Sealy begins his sixth season as the head coach of the UCLA women's volleyball team in 2015.
+Sealy has a five-year record of 112-50 for a .691 winning percentage and guided the Bruins to a National Championship in 2011.

 In 2011, Sealy led the Bruins to the program's fourth NCAA title and seventh National Championship.
 The Bruins posted a 30-6 record and defeated four-time defending champion Penn State, #1-overall seed Texas, Florida State and Illinois en route to the championship.

 Sealy was named the AVCA National Coach of the Year.
 The Bruins finished second in the Pac-12 with a 17-5 record.
 Six players were honored on the All-Conference teams, while Kidder, the Most Outstanding Player of the NCAA Tournament, was a First Team All-America and All-Region selection.